- Jeff Van Gundy Bio - January 13, 2022

 Shelden Williams was born October 21, 1983, in Oklahoma City, Oklahoma.
 His parents are Bob and Jeannette Williams.
 He grew up in Oklahoma where he became a standout player for the Midwest City High School Basketball team.
 During his career at Midwest City, Shelden piled up high school basketball accolades both at the state and national levels.
 His first major individual honor came in 2000 when he was named Oklahoma’s Defensive Player Of The Year.
 He won the same award again in 2001.

-He was also named to all-city, all-district, and all-state teams from 1999 to 2001.
+The future NBA player was also named to all-city, all-district, and all-state teams from 1999 to 2001.
 It wasn’t until his junior year when he started getting noticed at the national level.
 In 2001, he was named Parade All-American and was listed as one of the best prep players according to The Sporting News for the 2001-02 season.
 During that year, he was also named Oklahoma Player of The Year (including Gatorade’s Oklahoma Player of The Year, which he also won in 2002).

 His senior year in 2001-02 saw him snag the EA Sports High School All-American selection.
 He was also ranked 49th in high school basketball players in the nation according to ESPN.com.
 Like any high school basketball player gaining national attention, Williams was getting eyes on many Division I power schools that were hungry to sign them for their program.
 Before his senior year, Williams had a high level of interest in several schools.